curl/everything-curl/project/etiquette.md

 or "reply to all", and not just reply to the author of the single mail you reply to.

-We are actively discouraging replying back to the single person by setting the `Reply-To:` field in outgoing mails back to the mailing list address, making it harder for people to mail the author only by mistake.
+We are actively discouraging replying back to just a single person privately.
+Keep follow-ups on discussions on the list.

 #### Use a sensible subject